basho/basho_docs/source/languages/en/riakts/using/planning.md

   * 'm' - minutes
   * 's' - seconds

 >**Note:** Your quanta must be in UTC and UNIX epoch seconds in order for it to be queried.

+>**Another note:** While you can create a table with duplicated elements, we strongly recommend not doing so.

 #####Local Key